 Grabbing a 12-year old Scotch for under $20 is a pretty good deal.
 As it turns, this blended 12-year edition of the original Grand Macnish is actually they’re best – even with many of their other whiskys costing a bit more.
 It’s a dual-cask, mature in sherry and bourbon casks, and picks up some great notes of toast and vanilla, maybe even some fruit.
 So it’s a bit run-of-the-mill, but one of the better aged whiskey blends you’re gonna pick up for less than a Jackson.
 Honestly, if you want a cheap Scotch to sip on – this might be it.

 Another off-the-beaten-path Scotch you’ve likely never heard of, Old Smuggler was first bottled back in 1835, named after the many Scotch smugglers who conducted business around the innumerable Scottish isles; the likeness of a smuggler on the bottle reminds of that past, as does the “Scotch With A History” emblazed around it.
 It’s a little bit pale and is usually a blend of single malt and single grain from a variety of unnamed distilleries, aged for an unspecified amount of time; as it’s Scotch, that unspecified amount of time has to be at least 3 years.
-Whatever it is, we quite like it – again, nothing earth-shatteringly good, but for $7 a bottle, it’s one of the cheapest of cheap whiskeys and good choice for experimenting with mixers and serving up at large parties.
+For $7 a bottle, it’s one of the cheapest of cheap whiskeys and good choice for experimenting with mixers and serving up at large parties.

 Probably the best straight-up budget bourbon, Four Roses is a real pleasure to sip.
 We will admit to having had a few bottles in the past without even realizing it wasn’t more top-shelf stuff.
 It really is that good, with a beautiful golden color, hints of oak and vanilla, of course, those flowery aromas and hints of roses on the nose.
 Smooth and soft, bottled at a classic 80 proof.